 If you are a disabled California worker, you know that the Americans with Disabilities Act forbids your employer or a potential employer from discriminating against you on the basis of your disability.
 It also requires any employer with 15 or more employees to provide you with reasonable accommodations.
 But what actually constitutes a reasonable accommodation?

-The ADA National Network explains that a reasonable accommodation is one that allows you to perform the essential functions of your job despite your disability.
+The ADA National Network explains that reasonable accommodation is one that allows you to perform the essential functions of your job despite your disability.

 Reasonable accommodation examples